How To Manage Your Relationship Obsessive Compulsive Disorder (ROCD)

 Cognitive Behavior Therapy

-Cognitive Behavior Therapy (CBT) is a type of talk therapy emphasizing our thoughts' role in how we feel and what we do.
+Cognitive Behavior Therapy (CBT) is a type of talk therapy that emphasizes the role of thoughts and how an individual feels and behaves.
 CBT teaches how to react to thoughts in a healthier, more rational manner.
 Using a variety of methods, CBT seeks to restructure an individual's way of thinking to be more rational and less reactive to negative thoughts.

 By practicing mindfulness techniques like meditation and labeling thoughts, one becomes more aware how thoughts are impacting his or her life.
 Through mindfulness activities, one learns their thoughts are temporary and ever-changing.
 The acceptance of both positive and negative thoughts allows a person to "let go" of thoughts once they occur-including the intrusive thoughts that perpetuate cycles of obsessions and compulsions.